HLR/DomiKnowS/DevelopBranchREADME.md

     git rm -r --cached Docs
     rd /S /Q Docs

-    git submodule deinit -f Examples
+    git submodule deinit -f Tasks
-    git rm -r --cached Example
+    git rm -r --cached Tasks
-    rd /S /Q Example
+    rd /S /Q Tasks

 Then, clone the submodules with the following commands:

-    git submodule  add -b Doc https://github.com/HLR/DomiKnowS Docs git submodule  add -b Examples https://github.com/HLR/DomiKnowS Example
+    git submodule  add -b Doc https://github.com/HLR/DomiKnowS Docs git submodule  add -b Tasks https://github.com/HLR/DomiKnowS Tasks

+On **Linux you can use the following commands**:

+    git submodule update --init

 You can check the status of the repository with the following command:

     git status

-You can also check branch of develop branch with the following command:
+You can also check branch of the repository with the following command:

     git branch
 It should be **develop**.

-You can also check branch of Doc folder with the following command:
+You can also check branch of the Doc subfolder with the following command:

     cd Docs
     git branch
 It should be **Doc**.

-You can also check branch of Example folder with the following command:
+You can also check branch of the Tasks subfolder with the following command:

-    cd Example
+    cd Tasks
     git branch
-It should be **Examples**.
+It should be **Tasks**.

 ## Updating the git repository with your changes

-When you makes change to the code in the Example or Docs folder.
+When you makes change to the code in the Tasks or Docs folder.
 You have to first commit changes to them.
 Then, you have to commit changes to the develop branch.
 To do this, you have to use the following commands:

 If you want to commit changes to the Doc branch: